Muslims worldwide celebrate Eid al-Fitr in the shadow of Gaza's misery

 In Pakistan, authorities deployed more than 100,000 police and paramilitary forces to maintain security at mosques and marketplaces.

 In Malaysia, ethnic Malay Muslims performed morning prayers at mosques nationwide just weeks after socks printed with the word “Allah” at a convenience store chain sparked a furor.
-Many found it offensive to associate the word with feet or for it to be used inappropriately.
+Many found it offensive.

-Malaysia’s Prime Minister Anwar Ibrahim called for unity and reconciliation in his message on the eve of Eid, saying no groups should be sidelined based on religion or any other reason.
+Malaysia’s Prime Minister Anwar Ibrahim called for unity and reconciliation, saying no groups should be sidelined based on religion or any other reason.

-“We must be firm, resolute and unwavering in our commitment to foster values and build a dignified nation,” he said.
-“However, let us not take this as a license or opportunity to insult, undermine, or damage the cultural practices and way of life of others.”
+In Russia, worshipers gathered as their leaders vowed loyalty to fellow citizens amid tensions following last month's attack by an extremist group on a music hall outside Moscow in which 130 people were killed.
+The Islamic State group's Afghanistan affiliate claimed responsibility.

+“As our country’s president, Vladimir Putin, said, terrorism has neither a nationality nor a religion, the chairman of the Council of Muftis in Russia said.
+“We call to unite against the threat, against those dark forces.”

 Credit: AP